L-P/Proc/README.md

 How?
 ---
 Proc uses PHP proc\_\* functions to launch a separate thread and provides ways to interact with it.
+Files are documented in a Doxygen-friendly way.

 Who?
 When?